Niv Eliasi

-Niv Eliasi (ניב אליאסי; born 21 February 2002) is an Israeli professional footballer who plays as an goalkeeper for Israeli Premier League club Hapoel Be'er Sheva and the Israel national team.
+Niv Eliasi (ניב אליאסי; born 21 February 2002) is an Israeli professional footballer who plays as an goalkeeper for Super League Greece club Levadiakos and the Israel national team, on loan from Israeli Premier League club Hapoel Be'er Sheva.

-Career
+Club career

 Hapoel Be'er Sheva

 On July 21, 2021, Eliasi signed a five-year contract with Hapoel Be'er Sheva from the Israeli Premier League.

 On January 15, 2023, Eliasi was loaned to Hapoel Ramat HaSharon from the Liga Leumit until the end of the season.
 By the end of the season, Eliasi made 11 appearances.